Skip to Main Content

 • A refugee or asylee

-• An Iraqi or Afghan special immigrant
+• A ‘special immigrant’ visa holder, including an Iraqi or Afghan special immigrant

 • A Cuban or Haitian entrant